 Sometimes we are at a loss for words when encountering something as final as death.
 Simply saying "I'm sorry for your loss" is usually enough.
 Be respectful and listen attentively when spoken to, and offer your own words of condolence.

 - What to wear.

 These days almost anything can be appropriate.
-Long past are the days of manditory coats and ties, fancy dresses and dark colors.
+Long past are the days of mandatory coats and ties, fancy dresses and dark colors.
 But how you choose to dress reflects both your values and the importance of the relationship.
 Dress not to impress...but to show respect and honor.

 - Consider doing something.

-A kind offer to help, flowers, food, a charitable donation, sharing photographs or special memories in a letter after the service- all of these can touch the heart of a grieaving family.
+A kind offer to help, flowers, food, a charitable donation, sharing photographs or special memories in a letter after the service- all of these can touch the heart of a grieving family.
 Remember, a kindness shared during the days and weeks following the funeral can be expecially cherished and appreciated.